that explores how we get our electricity and what we need to know about how renewable — and non-renewable — electric power is generated

 A zero-impact energy source has yet to be discovered.
 But wind power is among the greenest options because it is truly renewable and nonpolluting.
 Relative to other power sources, wind farms have a much smaller footprint, and even much of the land they do take up remains covered in vegetation.

-The biggest environmental concern about wind farms is impact to wildlife, particularly to birds and bats.
+The biggest environmental concern about wind farms is the impact on wildlife, particularly birds and bats.
 Attempts to quantify those impacts are complicated.
 Turbine technology, as well as siting requirements, have changed rapidly, meaning that the impact will vary with each installation.
 Estimates indicate that wind farms kill orders of magnitude fewer birds in North America than domesticated cats do.
 And the scale is even more skewed when compared to the damage to bird populations due to climate change from other energy sources.

 That said, the localized impact from wind turbines is significant and could result in the destruction of specific bird or bat populations.
 The industry has made progress in making wind farms safer, designing safer turbines and bird avoidance systems.
 In many places, siting standards have been improved to avoid significant wildlife populations.
 The U.S. Department of Energy funds research through the Wind Energy Technologies Office to better understand and mitigate the negative impacts of wind power.